vaccinekeeper/vaccinekeeper.github.io/source/_posts/2013-08-22-octopress-with-github-pages-and-cloud9.markdown

     rake install

-#### 4. At this stage you can generate your blog and view a preview or you can skip this step
+#### 4. At this stage you can generate your blog and view a preview or you can go straight to 5

 Unlike Wordpress, which actively pulls your posts out of a database, Jekyll parses your source files then uses that information to generate a static version of your website.
 Every time you make a change to the source, that is write a new page or blog post,